DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 * `.env` - a file containing environment variables for docker compose
 * `docker-compose.yml` - a docker compose file, telling docker how to run the containers

-You only need to provide the three files.</br>
+You need to create `frigate_config` directory and in it create `config.yml`.</br>
-The directory is created by docker compose on the first run.
+Also you need to provide the compose file and the .env file.

 # docker-compose